-Michigan State University operates a STEAM education center in Midland, Michigan, and provides valuable learning opportunities in science, technology, engineering, art, and mathematics to students, families, and teachers in the Great Lakes Bay area.
+Michigan State University operates a STEAM education center in Midland, Michigan, and provides valuable learning opportunities in science, technology, engineering, arts, and mathematics to students, families, and teachers in the Great Lakes Bay area.
 Support for both the facility and educational programming is provided by a number of Midland area family foundations as well as the Dow Chemical Company Foundation.
-Visit www.research.msu.edu/midland or phone 1-989-374-9904.
+Visit www.standrews.msu.edu or phone 1-517-432-4499.